-Surrounding Development and Neighborhood Character:
+Current and Surrounding Development; Neighborhood Character; Access:

-The subject site is located on the northeast corner of NW 57th St and 22nd Ave NW in the Ballard Hub Urban Village.
-The site has additional street frontage on NW 58th St to the north, which is designated by SDOT as a neighborhood greenway.
 Ballard Commons Park is across the street to the west.
-The Ballard Branch of The Seattle Public Library is adjacent to the south across NW 57th Street.
+The Ballard Branch of The Seattle Public Library lies to the south across NW 57th Street.
 Residential uses of varying scales surround the project site.
 Development along NW 58th Street and blocks to the north is characterized by small-scale 2-3 story multi-family buildings, often with wide curb-cuts along the street frontages and open parking at-grade.
-Residential development to the south and west is generally taller with larger footprints.

-The site is located within several zoning boundaries.
-Neighborhood Commercial 3 zoning exists along 22nd Avenue NW and extends to the west and south of the site toward the denser mixeduse areas along and adjacent to Market Street NW.
-The Mixed Residential and Lowrise zones extend to the east and north to areas with existing small-scale multi-family development.
-The blocks to the south and west of the site are characterized by a mix of building heights, scales, and architectural styles reflective of the varying areas of development.
-Development appears to be generally either 1-2 story commercial structures or relatively tall mixed-use development incorporating ground-level commercial with upper-level residential.
-The area has experienced a development trend in recent years of older lowrise structures being replaced by midrise mixed-use and multifamily residential buildings in response to zoning changes.
-Newer development has introduced a contemporary aesthetic to the neighborhood defined by rectilinear massing, strong street edges, and a variety of exterior materials.
+Residential and mixed-use development to the south and west is generally taller with larger footprints.
+The blocks to the south and west of the site are characterized by a mix of building heights, scales, and architectural styles reflective of the varying periods of development.
+Development is generally either one to two story commercial structures or relatively tall mixed-use development, ranging in height between 5 and 7 stories, incorporating ground-level commercial with upper-level residential.
+The area has recently witnessed replacement of older low-rise structures by midrise mixed-use and multifamily residential buildings in response to zoning changes.
+Newer development is characterized by rectilinear massing, strong street edges, and exterior materials which include metal and cement fiber panels.
 Beyond the immediate surroundings, the Ballard Ave Landmark District area is located several blocks to the south on the south side of NW Market Street.
-This district maintains a traditional character established by the historic fabric and small-scale masonry structures with strong commercial presence defining the street edge.
+This district comprises mostly small-scale masonry structures with commercial uses defining the street edge.
 Areas of early- and mid-century single-family and smaller-scale multifamily residential development extend to the north and east.
 Industrial and maritime uses are present along the Salmon Bay waterfront four blocks to the south.

-Access: